 How to use mushroom dowels for sale

-You will be inoculating logs with mushroom dowels.
-This post reviews the complete process of inoculating logs with mushroom dowels.
+You will be inoculating logs with these dowels.
+This post reviews the complete process of inoculating logs with dowels.
 The basic concept is outlined below.

 - Cut logs and gather materials.
 The first step is to gather all materials you will need.
 If you are using plug spawn you will need a hammer.
 Cut the logs being used for cultivation between December and March.